Dear Mr. Zuckerberg:

 To that end, we ask that you publicly disclose information on any human rights policies or procedures that Facebook will implement to protect users in China.
 This includes policies in place globally, as part of its commitments as a GNI member, and those specific to China.
 In addition, we have specific questions about your possible operations in China, including:

 - Protection of user data and “authentic identity” policy: Facebook holds highly sensitive information about users’ contacts and networks, affiliations, location and movements, and the contents of private communications.
 The government would seek access to such information, potentially as part of abusive prosecutions of peaceful expression, among other risks.
 In addition, the company’s “authentic identity” policy exacerbates the danger that Facebook will contribute directly to human rights abuses in China because it prevents users who may share politically sensitive content from using pseudonyms.
 Facebook’s “authentic identity” policy requires individuals to use their “authentic name,” one that is commonly used by family and friends, but that would also be found on certain types of identity documents.
-Human rights organizations, including HRW, have long criticized this policy because it can chill online expression.11 The policy is also likely to be disproportionately enforced against those already at risk of reprisals, including at-risk minorities and online activists.12
+Human rights organizations, including HRW, have long criticized this policy because it can chill online expression.

 a) How will Facebook protect its users in China from reprisals for their online activity?

 b) How will Facebook respond to data localization requirements, formal or informal, to store user data inside the country?